 Examples of bent molecules are H2O, NO2, CH2, and SCl2.

-There are a few exceptions to the rules of polar and non-polar molecules, and C-H bond is a classic example.
-This molecule is non-polar even though the bonds are slightly polar.
+There are a few exceptions to the rules of polar and non-polar molecules and the C-H bond is a classic example.
+This molecule is nonpolar even though the bonds are slightly polar.

 NCl3 is a rare example.
 Nitrogen and chlorine are both electronegative.
 That’s why their bond (N-Cl) is non-polar.
 However, when you see the NCl3 molecule you will see that the nitrogen atom has a single pair of electrons.
 This makes the molecule polar by nature.